CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 {{%notice note%}}

-Not all security measures are created equal; many can ruin a user experience without adding a significant amount of security.
+Not all security measures are created equal; certain measures can ruin a user experience without adding a significant amount of security.
 Cumulus Networks recommends that you focus on security measures with the greatest benefits and the fewest drawbacks.
 Then, expand to include other security mitigations as your comfort level increases.

 {{%/notice%}}